Okta Workflows Tutorial: Notify When a User Is Suspended

 You are ready to test the flow.

 - The flow needs to be on to run.
-Slide the on/off slider to turn the flow on
+Open the Flow is OFF button menu and slide the toggle to turn the flow on.

-To see a flow execution, go to Flow History tab.
+To see a flow execution, go to the Execution History tab.
 It is empty now, but this is where you will see the flow running once a user is suspended:

-Note: if you see Execution history is not enabled for this Flow message on Flow History tab, switch back to Flow tab, and click the flow name.
-Check Save all data that passes through the Flow? to enable flow history.
+If you see Execution history is not enabled for this Flow message in the Execution History tab, slide the Save all data that passes through the flow option to on:

 To test the flow, you need a user in your organization whom you can suspend.